jasp-stats/jaspAudit/inst/help/auditclassicalbenfordslaw.md

 -------

 #### Variable
 Here you can provide the variable that contains the digits that should be tested against Benford's law or the uniform distribution.
+The value 0 will be omitted from the data.

 #### Check digits
 This option allows you to specify which digits you want to test against Benford's law or the uniform distribution.
 Possible options are: